-Hong Kong The launch o
+- Hong Kong

 The launch of Pulse in Hong Kong made us the first in the market to offer an Al-powered chatbot to provide clinically validated information and recommendations for symptoms.
 Recognising the specific needs of its customers, Pulse users in Hong Kong can access a digital Chinese Medicine Body Constitution Test.
 Useful information, including hospital listings is now available on Pulse to make information easily accessible for customers.